andytudhope/Recollections/README.md

 An effective economic ranking mechanism, selected with the option `Ranked by SNT` (one of many filters), answers the following user stories from our [swarm doc](https://github.com/status-im/swarms/blob/master/ideas/317-dapps-store.md).

 1. **I want to be confident a DApp is usable / not a scam.**
-    a.
-Having an economic mechanism ensures that the DApps which rank highly quite literally are those providing the "most value" to the community.
+    1. Having an economic mechanism ensures that the DApps which rank highly quite literally are those providing the "most value" to the community.
 This is because SNT staked to rank is locked out of circulation, meaning each SNT stakeholder's own holding of SNT should increase in value.
 Coincidentally, the more SNT staked in total in the store, the stronger the assurance that any given DApp which ranks highly is useful and not a scam.
 2. **As an SNT stakeholder, I would like to signal using SNT that I find a listing useful.**
-    a.
-Achieved by "upvoting" in the UI.
+    1. Achieved by "upvoting" in the UI.
 Importantly, upvotes do not effect the bonded curve, users simply donate SNT 1-1 directly to the DApp's `balance`.
 3. **As an SNT stakeholder, I would like to signal using SNT that I find a listing to be not useful/poor quality/etc.**
-    a.
-Achieved, on an increasingly cheap basis the more well-resourced a DApp is, by "downvoting" in the UI.
+    1. Achieved, on an increasingly cheap basis the more well-resourced a DApp is, by "downvoting" in the UI.
 Uses an exponential bonded curve to mint downvotes.
 4. **As a DApp developer, I want to be able to propose/vote my DApp for inclusion.**
-    a.
-Anybody can submit a DApp for inclusion and "vote" on it by calling `upvote` and adding SNT to its `balance`.
+    1. Anybody can submit a DApp for inclusion and "vote" on it by calling `upvote` and adding SNT to its `balance`.

 ## UI Mock-ups